 - Contribute Content

-Specific goals for the 2014 WFRN Conference are to:
+Specific goals for the 2014 WFRN Conference were to:

 - Stimulate interdisciplinary and cross-national sharing of innovative research and approaches to work and family.